ronaldo-willie/help/README.md

 # help

-i am trying to get my table to look like the one in the image and i am having difficulty, ould you assist me please?
+i am trying to get my table to look like the one in the image and i am having difficulty, could you assist me please? i would only want to alter the p1a.css code because there is another css code that will be used on the html.